braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/actioniq.md

 ### Triggered campaigns

 This integration will trigger a campaign in Braze for all users in an ActionIQ segment.
-After you have configured your campaign's copy, multivariate testing, and re-eligibility rules, you can trigger it from any ActionIQ journey touchpoint by just adding the Braze campaign ID to your export setting.
+After you have configured your campaign's copy, multivariate testing, and re-eligibility rules, you can trigger it from any ActionIQ journey touchpoint by adding the Braze campaign ID to your export setting.

 Optionally, you can include any other ActionIQ attributes in your export to populate your campaign copy.
-Those are sent via the `trigger_properties` object.
+Those are sent with the `trigger_properties` object.

 #### Requirements